-The Geohazards, Volcanoes, and Geodynamics Group at UB is a thriving community currently composed of four faculty, one research scientist, two postdoctoral researchers, and typically 20 to 30 graduate students.
+The Geohazards, Volcanoes, and Geodynamics Group is currently composed of four faculty, one research scientist, two postdoctoral researchers and typically 20 to 30 graduate students.

 We share a broad focus on geological hazards, volcanic processes, and geodynamics.
 Areas of research include plate tectonics, subduction zones, mountain building, and high-resolution data-driven modeling of natural tectonic plate boundaries, volcanic flows, compaction-cooling processes, slope stability, geological mass flows, volcano deformation, volcano plumbing, explosive eruptions, magma-water interaction, mid-ocean ridge volcanism, volcano-tectonics, seismic hazard and crustal faulting processes (seismic and aseismic), aquifers-related deformation, environmental hazards, and resources sustainability.